KQM-git/TCL/characters/hydro/tartaglia.md

 {% tab title="Ascension 4" %}
 #### Sword of Torrents

 When Tartaglia is in Foul Legacy: Raging Tide’s Melee Stance, on dealing a CRIT hit, Normal and Charged Attacks apply the Riptide status effect to opponents.

+Riptide can be applied to shielded targets, assisting in destroying shields faster.
 {% endtab %}
 {% endtabs %}